 Beyond Mod: After Venturi, What is the Future of Postmodernism?

 All Month FREE!
-GET A FREE RECORDING HERE
+FREE RECORDING HERE

 Post-modernism unabashedly borrowed from previous architectural styles to create its own reaction to the austerity and sterility of modernist architecture.
 Sometimes described as “kitschy” and “playful,” the Po-Mo style found fertile ground in California–in suburban office parks, downtown shopping malls, and amusement parks.
 This webinar will look at what to preserve and how to preserve postmodernism, including the challenges of this whimsical and unique style of architecture that often used ephemeral construction materials.
 Click “Get a Recording” to download.
 Available through May 31, 2020.
 Watch at your leisure and share with your friends!